Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/parsing-pdfs-in-rust.md

 That's easy enough, there is already a Rust crate (unsurprisingly called [`pdf`][crate]) for parsing PDF documents so we can reuse that.

-For these sorts of jobs, it's just a case of reading [the crate's API docs][online-docs] and using the provided functionality to get at the information you want.
+For these sorts of jobs I won't do much planning up-front, instead I'll click around [the crate's API docs][online-docs] and figure out how to use the provided functionality to do what I want.

 After a bit of clicking through I figured out that [`pdf::file::File`][file] represented the overall document and was just a fancy list of